leostera/blog.leostera.com/first_dive_into_angular_phonegap.md

        |-  screen
     |- spec
        |-  lib
+    |- config.xml
+    |- icon.png
+    |- index.html
+    |- spec.html
 ```

+That `www` folder sure looks familiar.
 But before we dive into *what is all this stuff*, we'll try to run it.

-On a phone.
+## Running a PhoneGap App

 So have your phone handy.
 I own a second batch iPhone 5 that should do the trick.
 Let's focus that terminal we have opened and run `phonegap` to see what options are available:

 ```
 Usage: phonegap [options] [commands]